idubrov/ivans-rv/src/lib/content/2022-07-07-deburring-the-parts/index.md

 Finally, I cut the hardwood blocks for bending the elevator skin trim cutout tabs.
 I haven't figured out where exactly should be the bend line, though.

 ![](3-bending-blocks.jpeg)

+P.S.
+After looking a bit more at the trim spar, I decided to redo it.
+The main issue is that I countersinked all the top holes, however, the last 4 holes are not backed by the hinge.
+Since my holes are a bit enlarged, they would not provide good support for the blind rivets (even though these rivets require slightly larger holes).

+I am also going to re-order E-703 and E-704 ribs.
+They are okay, but a few holes are a bit oblong.
+I can't figure out how to make these parts sit tight enough to each other so the spacing of the holes on their flanges matches the counter-balance skin.